 You may also suggest a book for purchase.
 Though we are not able to honor every request we are committed to building a diverse collection that serves the needs of our patrons and we welcome suggestions from all of our community members.

 Course reserves are library materials that are placed on hold by an instructor for use by students in a particular class.
 This allows equal access to certain resources by all students who need them.
 Most reserves are for library use only though some may be checked out and taken home.
 Please ask for Reserve items at the Circulation Desk.

-The HCC Library offers to its distance education students all of the services that it does for its on-campus patrons.
+The HCC Library offers to its online learners all of the services that it does for its on-campus patrons.
 We are committed to making online and distance learning as convenient and informative as possible.
-For more information please see the distance education services page.
+For more information please see the online learning services page.